Welcome to the Family Law Practice Area of probono.net/dc!

 No greater legal need exists in D.C. than for lawyers to represent those parents, third party caregivers, and immigrants attempting to stabilize and protect their families.
 And there is possibly no greater professional satisfaction than for a lawyer to make a difference in the life of a family in crisis.

 The Family Law Practice Area provides pro bono, court-appointed and legal services lawyers with the tools necessary to be effective advocates in adoption, custody, divorce, support, and abuse and neglect matters.
-Volunteer opportunities are available through the Co-Host organizations, as well as many other legal service agencies in D.C.
+Volunteer opportunities are available through the co-host organizations, as well as many other legal service agencies in D.C.
 Most organizations provide training and support (including mentoring), and some provide malpractice insurance.

 Join us!